ckeditor/ckeditor4/tests/plugins/clipboard/manual/disablenotificationfornonimages.md

 **Expected** Notification is gone.

-4. Click `Set defaults` button and repeat above steps for the inline editor and `paste` method.
+4. Click `Set defaults` button and repeat above steps for the inline editor.

+5. Click `Set defaults` and repeat steps `1`-`4` but use copy/paste file instead of drag and drop.